amirivojdan/shekar/README.md

 <a href="https://pypi.python.org/pypi/shekar" target="_blank"><img alt="PyPI - Python Version" src="https://img.shields.io/pypi/pyversions/shekar?color=00A693"></a>
 </p>

 <p align="center">
     <em>Simplifying Persian NLP for Modern Applications</em>
 </p>

+**Shekar** (meaning 'sugar' in Persian) is an open-source Python library for Persian natural language processing, named after the influential satirical story *"فارسی شکر است"* (Persian is Sugar) published in 1921 by Mohammad Ali Jamalzadeh.
+The story became a cornerstone of Iran's literary renaissance, advocating for accessible yet eloquent expression.
+Shekar embodies this philosophy in its design and development.

-**Shekar** is an open-source Python library for Persian natural language processing (NLP).
-It provides tools for text preprocessing, tokenization, part-of-speech tagging, named entity recognition, embeddings, spell checking, and more.
+It provides tools for text preprocessing, tokenization, part-of-speech(POS) tagging, named entity recognition(NER), embeddings, spell checking, and more.
 With its modular pipeline design, Shekar makes it easy to build reproducible workflows for both research and production applications.

 📖 Documentation: https://lib.shekar.io/